Visiting Ours: Production

 Bob Odenkirk, a friend of David Cross, appeared in the episode as Lindsay and Tobias' marriage counselor.
 Odenkirk and Cross previously collaborated together on the series Mr. Show with Bob and David.
+Although the shorts had appeared before, the episode contains the first official acknowledgment of Tobias' "never nude" condition, which causes him to always feel the need to be wearing cut-off shorts and never be fully nude.